MattCJones/optionset/README.md

 # License

-optionset is licensed under GNU GPL v.3.
+Optionset is licensed under GNU GPL v.3.
 See the LICENSE document.